kennykytran/349-project/README.md

 # Introduction - Brian

-Introduction: For the CPSC 349 project, Team Vanilla concluded on developing the personality quiz application concept.
+  For the CPSC 349 project, Team Vanilla concluded on developing the personality quiz application concept.
 So, we created Quiz Central.
 Quiz Central is a Web Application that allows a user to take one of four personality quizzes.
 It includes quizzes that determine a Snack, Star wars character, Squidgame shape, or Spirit Animal, depending on given input from the user.
 This input is also recorded in a Firestore database if the user chooses to save the data under a given name.

 ***Features List:***